sierpinski/BlitzBranches/README.md

 # Blitz
+##What is it?
 This repository contains a webapp for getting TFS pull requests in a queue.
 This allows users to review open pull requests and click the link to go to TFS and work the pull request.

+##Details
 This is for TFS 2015.
 This webapp is a little site that shows all of the open pull requests in a project.
-The approver can then follow a link into TFS and work the pull request.\
+The approver can then follow a link into TFS and work the pull request.
 The app uses .net core.

-Why did I make it?
+##Why did I make it?
 Our state's mail server went down and pull requests fell through the cracks.
 We also had some pull requests which dropped off the radar before they were completed.
 I just wanted a solution to see all of the pull requests across hundreds of repo.'s.
 So, I made one!

-How to make it work for your TFS system:
+##How to make it work for your TFS system:
 1. Obviously grab the code!
 2. Then, change the BaseTFSAddress to your tfs address.
 For example, if your tfs is hosted at "https://www.ourtfs.com/tfs" then that is your base addess.
 3. Next, change the Project to be your project.
 So, if your project is "OurProject" then set that string.